Write for a practitioner audience

 - What do editors want?

 - What type of paper should you write?

 - How should you approach the structure and what should you include?

-A training manager of a large international company has developed a set of training materials using the Web to deliver all product-related training to the company's worldwide sites, after a strategic decision has been taken to use this method in preference to face-to-face training.
-She is now thinking of publishing a case study, and is considering what it is about her experience that would benefit other people.
+A training manager at a large multinational company has developed a set of training materials using the Web to deliver all product-related training to the company's worldwide sites, after a strategic decision has been taken to use this method in preference to face-to-face training.
+She is now thinking of publishing a case study and is considering what it is about her experience that would benefit other people.
 In particular, she is asking herself:

 - Was there anything new about the technology?

-- Was there anything new about the teaching strategy (she used computer-assisted assessment (CAA) and some small amounts of multimedia, both of which are tried and tested methods)?
+- Was there anything new about the teaching strategy (she used computer-assisted assessment (CAA) and some multimedia, both of which are tried and tested methods)?

 - Did the experiment result in real learning benefits, demonstrably greater than those that would have been achieved in face-to-face training?